What happens when you donate plasma?

 If you are asked to give plasma, you will donate using specialist equipment (a plasmapheresis machine) which circulates your blood back to you after removing the plasma.

 You will need to answer some health check questions and have an iron level test.
 We will then explain the plasmapheresis system and insert a needle in your arm to start taking plasma.

 Our donor carers will monitor and look after you during your donation and there are specialist nurses at each session.

 You will donate two units (around 560ml) of plasma and this takes around 45 minutes.

 Before you come to give your blood sample or plasma donation, you should eat as normal (avoid fatty foods) and have plenty of drinks to stay hydrated.

 The donation part takes around 45 minutes so you might want to bring a book or some music to keep you entertained.
 Most donor centres have free WiFi and TV.

-Please wear a face covering.
+You will need to wear a fabric face covering when you donate so make sure you have one before travelling.
 It doesn’t have to be a surgical mask but should cover your mouth and nose.

 You’ll be welcomed by experienced staff who will take you through the process.